erenesto/gralig/README.md

 ## What is RavenCSS ?

 RavenCSS is a simple, clean, grayish CSS library.
 (You can make it colorfull with helpers).
 It can be starting point for your CSS development.
-It provides a set of small modules, including flexbox based grid option and dark mode.
+It provides a set of small modules, including flexbox based grid and dark mode.
 There is no JS, only CSS.

-Enjoy!
+It's part of RavenUI.
+Next project will be RavenReact...

 ## Download